 There are several ways that you can integrate recommendations into your event app.

-Or, you can hire locals to as advisors and use their recommendations.
+Or, you can hire locals, as advisors, to promote events based on their recommendations.

 Read also: Taxi booking mobile app development